buzaturadu/stuff/pfsense_install/pfsense_install.md

 ## One-node infrastructure

 Having a single, beefy server can be a problem sometimes.
-We needed a fleet of virtual servers for various applications and tests, and a router for all of them, but because this is a home setup, we only had a single physical machine for that.
-The only viable solution was to have a one-node infrastructure.
+We needed a fleet of virtual servers for various applications and tests and the posibility to access each server separatly from anywhere.
+In order to do this we need a router for all of them, but because this is a home setup and we only have a single physical machine for thit, the only viable solution is to have a virtual router and that will be pfSense

 ## The solution